pianomanty/CRT-Out-RPi-4/README.md

 Building on the work of Sakitoshi and prurigro, I wrote a bash script to easily configure a Raspberry Pi 4 for output to a CRT TV through the headphone jack.

 On your raspberry pi 4, do a fresh install of the latest version of Retropie.
-Then, boot it, set up an internet connection, then go to onfig -> Raspi-Config -> Advanced Options -> GL Driver Select GL (Fake KMS) OpenGL desktop driver with fake KMS
+Then, boot it, set up an internet connection, then go to config -> Raspi-Config -> Advanced Options -> GL Driver Select GL (Fake KMS) OpenGL desktop driver with fake KMS

 Then, either clone the repository onto your /boot folder (or anywhere on the SD card), or just drag and drop it onto